wmorgan/dcos-docs/1.7/usage/tutorials/marathon/stateful-services/index.md

 * [DC/OS installed][1]
 * [DC/OS CLI installed][2]
-* [Cluster Size][3]: at least one agent node with 1 CPU, 1 GB of RAM and 1000 MB of disk space available.
+* Cluster Size: at least one agent node with 1 CPU, 1 GB of RAM and 1000 MB of disk space available.

 ## Install a stateful service (PostgreSQL)